Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzAdvisorRecommendation.md

 Name                 : {recommendation-Id}
 Type                 : Microsoft.Advisor/recommendations
 ```
-Gets the list of all recommendations filtered by Category Performance.
+Gets the list of all recommendations filtered by category Performance.

 ## PARAMETERS